How to Prepare Soil for Planting

 Have You Tested Your Soil Lately?

 Soil testing is where gardening meets High School Science.
 To test your soil you will need a kit or a gauge of some type.
+Here is a more indepth look at ph testers.
 They are available from the usual suspects including amazon.com.
 Depending on the kit you get, you can test the pH balance of your soil along with the levels of certain essential nutrients such as phosphorus, magnesium, potassium, calcium, and in certain cases nitrogen.

 These kits and gauges do make it much easier for you to keep an eye on the health of your soil.
 They are also good for troubleshooting any problems that you might have later on.

 The most important test (in my opinion) is the pH balance.
 Basically, your soil needs to be at a pH level of between 6.5 and 6.8.
 Anything below 6.0 is considered acidic and anything above 7.0 is considered alkaline.

 In either case, if your soil is too acidic or alkaline, your plants will not be able to absorb the necessary nutrients and will not grow.
 Because the particular nutrient the plant wants will not live in the soil.

 The best time to test your soil is in the spring before you plant or in the fall when growing season is over as these are the times when your soil is at its most stable.
 These are also the perfect time to add any soil amendments or fertilizers it may need in order to restore its health.